rockdaboot/wget2/docs/wget2.md

   If this is set to on, wget2 will not skip the content when the server responds with a http status code that indicates error.

+### `--save-content-on`

+  This takes a comma-separated list of HTTP status codes to save the content for.

+  You can use '*' for ANY.
+An exclamation mark (!) in front of a code means 'exception'.

+  Example 1: `--save-content-on="*,!404"` would save the content on any HTTP status, except for 404.

+  Example 2: `--save-content-on=404` would save the content only on HTTP status 404.

+  The older `--content-on-error` behaves like `--save-content-on=*`.

 ### `--trust-server-names`

   If this is set to on, on a redirect the last component of the redirection URL will be used as the local file